-LOCATION OF LOG/RECORD: The law requires that a log or record be maintained for each pupil's record which lists all persons, agencies, or organizations requesting or receiving information from the record and the legitimate interests therefore.
+LOCATION OF LOG/RECORD: The law requires that a log or record be maintained for each pupil's record that lists all persons, agencies, or organizations requesting or receiving information from the record and the legitimate interests therefore.
 For records maintained at your child's school, the log is located in the Principal's office.
 For records maintained at the District office, the log is located at 1629 S. Center Street in the Pupil Support Services office.

 SCHOOL OFFICIALS AND EMPLOYEES/LEGITIMATE EDUCATIONAL INTERESTS: School officials and employees who are authorized to review pupil records are school officials with legitimate educational interests.
-A school official is a person employed by the District as an administrator, supervisor, certificated employee, or support staff member (including, but not limited to, para-educator, health or medical staff and school law enforcement personnel); a person serving on the District Board of Education; members of a school attendance review board, a person or company with whom the District has contracted to perform a special task (such as an attorney, auditor, medical consultant, educational consultant or therapist); other public agencies providing services to pupils as well as employees of other public schools or school systems where educational programs leading to high school graduation are provided or where a District pupil intends to or is directed to enroll; a minor's counsel of record.
+A school official is a person employed by the District as an administrator, supervisor, certificated employee, or support staff member (including, but not limited to, paraeducator, health or medical staff and school law enforcement personnel); a person serving on the District Board of Education; members of a school attendance review board, a person or company with whom the District has contracted to perform a special task (such as an attorney, auditor, medical consultant, educational consultant or therapist); an agency caseworker of a state or local child welfare agency that has legal responsibility for the care and protection of a pupil, other public agencies providing services to pupils as well as employees of other public schools or school systems where educational programs leading to high school graduation are provided or where a District pupil intends to or is directed to enroll; a minor's counsel of record.
 Access to pupil records is permitted only for records that are relevant to the legitimate educational interests of the requester.
 Upon request, the District discloses educational records, without consent, to officials of another school district in which the pupil seeks or intends to enroll.
 Legitimate educational interests are described in California Education Code section 49076 and in District Board Policy 5125.1.

 RIGHT OF ACCESS AND REVIEW/EXPUNGEMENT: You have an absolute right to access any and all pupil records related to your child, which are maintained by the District.
+A homeless child or youth or an unaccompanied youth who is 14 years of age or older may access his/her pupil records.
 If you wish to review records located at your child's school, please contact the Principal's office, or submit a written request that identifies the record(s) you wish to inspect.
 If you wish to review records located at the District office, please contact the Executive Director of Pupil Support Services.
 The Principal or District office has five (5) business days from the day of the receipt of a request to provide access to the records.
 Upon satisfactory completion of the rehabilitation assignment of a pupil whose expulsion has been suspended by the District Board of Education, the Board may order the expungement of any or all records of the expulsion proceedings.
 If the Orange County Board of Education enters an order reversing the decision of the District Board of Education to expel a pupil, the County Board may direct the District Board of Education to expunge the record of the pupil and records of the District of any references to the expulsion action.
 When you submit a written revocation of consent after the initial provision of special education and related services for your child, the District is not required to amend the education records of your child to remove any reference to your child's receipt of special education and services.